 It is the student’s responsibility to notify Student Academic & Financial Services of any courses that they wish to drop from their schedule, as well as any intent to leave the university.
 Discontinuing attendance or notifying an instructor does not constitute an official course or university withdrawal.

-College of Culinary Arts (Laboratory Courses)
+College of Food Innovation & Technology (Laboratory Courses)

 Online, Hybrid and Self-paced Courses